Communication and Emotional Regulation

 Training and development of ELSA's is an ongoing process.
 The Educational Psychologist that works with our school has regular supervision sessions with our ELSA's, and is able to offer advice on suitability or nature of ELSA involvement in complex cases.

 Based on neuroscience and attachment theory, the Thrive Approach offers a dynamic, developmental, trauma sensitive approach that helps us interpret the behaviour and meet the emotional and social needs of our young people.
 The Thrive Approach can make learning more accessible more effective and more fun.

 The Thrive Approach equips the pupils to work in either individual targeted ways or group targeted ways, to promote re-engagement with life and learning.

-Karen Goldup is the Thrive Practitioner for Fernbrook , and we will be training additional members of staff throughout the new academic year.
+We have currently one Thrive Practitioner and we will be training additional members of staff throughout the new academic year.

 The Thrive approach together with Thrive online helps us to support our pupils make better choices for better lives.

 In the Thrive Approach we use a developmental model to help us understand how we develop socially and emotionally from birth through to adulthood.
 This model gives us the framework for understanding what healthy child development looks like in terms of behaviour and learning and clarifies what the role of adults should be in facilitating a child’s development at each of the different stages.
 In addition, the model gives us a lens through which to look at and interpret children’s behaviour, enabling us to identify the particular development needs being signalled by their behaviour and to choose appropriate, targeted interventions designed to meet those needs.